iced-rs/iced/README.md

 }
 ```

-Now that we have state, what are the user interactions we care about?
-The
+Now that we have state...
+When will it change?
+When either button is pressed!
-button presses!
-These are our __messages__:
+These user interactions are our __messages__:

 ```rust
 #[derive(Debug, Clone, Copy)]